Google I/O 2017: Everything you need to know

 Google I/O 2017 Registration and Tickets – How to attend Google I/O 2017

-Registration isn't live just yet, and even when it does, there’s no guarantee you’ll get a place – if it’s like last year, anyway.
+Registration isn't live just yet – that'll happen on February 22 – and even when it does, there’s no guarantee you’ll get a place – if it’s like last year, anyway.
 In 2016, Google operated a lottery system whereby anyone could apply for a space, but only a select few were actually able to buy tickets.

 We also don’t know how much the tickets will cost.
 Last year, they would have set you back a hefty $900 (although academics were charged a more manageable $300), so while it might be useful for developers to attend, members of the general public might want to consider whether it’s worth the cash.

-Note: (Update: 14 February 2017): Google has confirmed that registration for Google I/O 2017 tickets will go live on February 22.
-Read on to find out more.